iwdgo/postfixcalculator/README.md

 Slice is the underlying type of string.
 So string editing won't change anything and might be worse as a string is read-only and might be copied over and over again.

-Turing machine is very close but loses on the exploration of the []strings which is the only way to check the band.
+Turing machine beats it only if you allow Go to keep the for loop instead of re-creating it Otherwise, it loses 20% on the exploration of the []strings which is rewinding the band.

 **Results**

 ```
  goos: windows
  goarch: amd64
+ BenchmarkRPN_Turing_machine-4            2000000               774 ns/op
  BenchmarkRPN_emulating_stack-4           2000000               907 ns/op
- BenchmarkRPN_Turing_machine-4            1000000              1159 ns/op
- BenchmarkRPN_stack-4                     1000000              1709 ns/op
+ BenchmarkRPN_stack-4                     1000000              1693 ns/op
- BenchmarkRPN_operators_no_fields-4        500000              2719 ns/op
+ BenchmarkRPN_operators_no_fields-4        500000              2750 ns/op
- BenchmarkRPN_operators_list-4             500000              3065 ns/op
+ BenchmarkRPN_operators_list-4             500000              3111 ns/op
- BenchmarkRPN-4                            500000              3713 ns/op
+ BenchmarkRPN-4                            500000              3780 ns/op

 ```